 Eventually Gramps says, “I’ll be honest, Blue, I think you’re doing pretty fantastic,” and Blue feels a rush of relief.

 “Yeah?
 I’ve made some mistakes…” Rather than dwell over his loss to Brock, he thinks back to the way he acted in the forest at first, and how Maturin hurt Mary’s totodile.

 Blue blinks as his grandpa puts a hand on his shoulder.
 “Absolutely.
 But everyone does.
 Your two gym victories were both entertaining and skillful, without being so perfect that people might mutter about them being staged.
 Your various adventures along your journey have gained you a wide following, and the way you’ve comported yourself has shown that you’re not just a strong trainer, but one who will put himself at risk to do the right thing.”

-The professor is smiling at him, the full, warm smile that only he seems to to be able to beam straight into Blue’s heart.
-“I’m proud of you, Blue.
-Your parents would be too.”
+The professor is smiling at him, the full, warm smile that only he seems to be able to beam straight into Blue’s heart.
+“Not a day goes by that I don’t wish your parents were still with us, but I particularly miss them at times like this.
+They’d be so proud of you, Blue.
+As I am.”
 He squeezes Blue’s shoulder, then lets his hand fall.

 Blue turns to their pokemon as he tosses out another piece of pokepuff.
 There’s a lump in his throat, but eventually he’s able to speak past it, voice low.
 “Thanks, Gramps.”